 Gireesh is an illustrator and writer.
 He currently works in the advertising industry.
 Prior to entering the advertising world he worked as Assistant Art Director in the Tamil film industry.
 In addition to his main profession, he was associated as a consultant with non-government organisations in Chennai that worked for the welfare of LGBTQ individuals.

-Moulee is a gay rights activist based in Chennai.
-He is the founder of Queer Chennai Chronicles.
+Moulee is the founder of Queer Chennai Chronicles.
 He is a writer and workplace Diversity, Equity & Inclusion professional.
 Currently he is on a mission to chronicle the contemporary queer history of Chennai.

 Thamizhachi Thangapandian MP